 APS is the only proven thrombophilia that is associated with adverse pregnancy outcomes.

-Uterine fibroids are present in up to 30% of women, but they affect reproductive loss depending on their place in the uterus.
+Uterine fibroids are present in up to 30% of women, but they affect reproductive loss depending on their size and place in the uterus.

-D. Cervical incompetence (late miscarriage preceded by spontaneous rupture of membranes or painless cervical dilatation) may often be a cause of mid-trimester recurrent miscarriage.
+Late miscarriage after a spontaneous rupture of membranes or painless cervical dilatation may often be a cause of mid-trimester recurrent miscarriage.

-Women with polycystic ovarian syndrome are at higher risk of miscarriage, which may be related to insulin resistance and hyper-insulinemia.
+Women with polycystic ovarian syndrome are at higher risk of miscarriage, which may be related to insulin resistance and hyper-insulinemia or excess androgens.

 There is insufficient evidence to support the use of metformin during pregnancy to reduce this risk.

-Uncontrolled diabetes mellitus is risk factors for recurrent miscarriage.
+Uncontrolled diabetes mellitus is a risk factor for recurrent miscarriage.

 Bacterial vaginosis in the first trimester is a risk factor for second-trimester miscarriage and preterm delivery.

-The presence of these is associated with early miscarriages and maternal morbidity and is referred to as primary APS.
-There is requirement for two tests at least six weeks apart showing either lupus anticoagulant or anticardiolipin antibodies at significant levels.
+The presence of these is associated with early miscarriages and maternal morbidity and is referred to as primary Anti-phospholipid syndrome (APS).
+There are also tests showing either lupus anticoagulant or anticardiolipin antibodies at significant levels.

 Women with recurrent first-trimester miscarriage and all women with one or more second-trimester miscarriages should be screened for antiphospholipid antibodies before pregnancy.

-Women with second-trimester miscarriage should be screened for inherited thrombophilia including factor V Leiden, factor II (prothrombin) gene mutation and protein S.
+Women with second-trimester miscarriage should be screened for inherited thrombophilia including factor V Leiden, factor II (prothrombin) gene mutation, protein S and protein C.

 If uterine anomalies are detected then further investigations, such as hysteroscopy and/or laparoscopy, may be required.

-Karyotyping of products of conception should be undertaken on the products of conception from the third (and any subsequent) miscarriages.
+Karyotyping of the products of conception should be done from the third (and any subsequent) miscarriages.
 If an unbalanced structural chromosomal abnormality is found, referral to genetics is indicated.

 Parental peripheral blood karyotyping of both partners should be performed in couples with recurrent miscarriage where testing of products of conception reports an unbalanced structural chromosomal abnormality.